SusantaSamanta/Node-Authentication/README.md

 # Node-Authentication
-Authentication system using Node.js, Email verification using Nodemailer
+Authentication system using Express, Email verification using Nodemailer,